monodot/jekyll-link-report/README.md

 Plugin for [Jekyll][jekyll] to generate a report which shows the **internal links** on every post and page on your Jekyll website.

-It runs after Jekyll generates the HTML, and counts any links where the `href` starts with `/`.
+It runs after Jekyll generates the HTML, and finds any links where the `href` starts with `/`.

-It runs on every `jekyll build`, and writes a link report to the console.
+It runs on every `jekyll build`, and writes a link report a CSV file.

 ## What is this for?